honir/TMDB/README.md

 Alternative packages are feature-rich and therefore more code-heavy.
 Therefore I decided to update the 2012 package to make it work in 2022, adding a few recent features along the way, while keeping its lightweight nature.

-The package is not meant to provide all the functionality of the TMDB API: its purpose is to perform basic searching of movies and tv programmes, and allow you to retrieve programme metadata including cast, crew, and keywords data.
+The package is not meant to provide all the functionality of the TMDB API - its purpose is to perform basic searching of movies and tv programmes, and allow you to retrieve programme metadata including cast, crew, and keywords data.

 ## Changes